 The simple answer to this question is that you shouldn’t be removing your cat’s whiskers in the first place.
 Although the actual whisker doesn’t contain nerve endings, the base is rich in nerves and blood vessels.
 This means plucking whiskers will be extremely painful.

-Cutting or plucking your cat’s whiskers will lead to them struggling with their spatial awareness and can cause stress and confusion.
-If your cat roams outside, losing their whiskers may put them more at risk of getting trapped or stuck
+Cutting or plucking your cat’s whiskers will lead to them struggling with their spatial awareness and cause stress and confusion.
+If your cat roams outside, losing their whiskers puts them more at risk of getting trapped or stuck.

-This can be especially true if you notice any redness, flaky skin, or oozing.
-There are several reasons your cat may be losing her whiskers, for example:
+This is especially true if you notice any redness, flaky skin, or oozing.
+There are several reasons your cat may be losing her whiskers, such as:

 - Parasite infections (such as mange)

 - Bacterial or fungal skin infections